 Our belief is that the value of performing arts and music for the Lakes Region goes beyond an evening of entertainment.
 It can heal, bring people together, drive self-reflection, open our eyes, ears, and, most importantly, our hearts.

-Shared music, laughter, and experiences are what make us a community, what brings us together, and lifts our souls—something we will all need more than ever when this pandemic is over.
+Shared music, laughter, and experiences are what make us a community, what brings us together, and lifts our souls—something we all need.

 We recognize that this is a challenging time for everyone.
 We do not want to be insensitive to the abundant needs this pandemic has created and hope you understand that, but just like other community businesses and nonprofits, we too are faced with navigating this crisis, the length of which will be decided by the fortitude of a virus.
 We’ve taken immediate action to reduce our expenses as much as possible and applied for assistance from foundations and the federal government, but we know our long-term sustainability will rely on our patrons and donors.
-Your donation is essential—the support you provide us now helps ensure that Great Waters can bring the comfort and community of our summer music experience to you and the Lakes Region in 2021.
+If you are able, would you consider a donation today?

 Generosity from you, as members of our community, will help us deliver the healing power of music and laughter, bringing us together again.
 Thank you for your consideration.